 The course of PAN is independent of the severity and progression of the liver disease.
 Among patients with PAN, 20-45% die as a consequence of vasculitis in 5 years, despite treatment, with the mortality rate being similar whether patients are HBsAg seropositive or seronegative.

 Hepatitis B infection, caused by the hepatitis B virus (HBV), is commonly transmitted via body fluids such as blood, semen, and vaginal secretions.
 Consequently, sexual contact, accidental needle sticks or sharing of needles, blood transfusions, and organ transplantation are routes for HBV infection.
-Infected mothers can also pass the infection to their newborns in the delivery period.
+Infected mothers can also pass the infection to their newborns during the delivery period.

 Genetics of infection with hepatitis B

-Several genes, many having to do with the host immune response, have been implicated in susceptibility to chronic hepatitis B infection.
+Several genes, many having to do with the host immune response, have been implicated in the susceptibility to chronic hepatitis B infection.
 The TNFSF9 gene encodes the CD137L protein, and its expression was found to be significantly higher in patients with chronic hepatitis B infection than in healthy controls.
 Its expression was also found to be higher in patients who had chronic hepatitis B with cirrhosis, in contrast to those without cirrhosis.

 Research done in West Africa, where 90% of the population is infected with hepatitis B, shows that certain human leukocyte antigen (HLA) class II haplotypes influence the likelihood of chronic infection.
 For reasons that are not completely clear, persons in the study who were heterozygous for the HLA-DRA and HLA-DQA1 genes were found to be less likely to develop a chronic infection.